 Head pain and injuries are serious medical conditions that necessitate prompt professional attention.
 If you are experiencing head pain or if you or a loved one sustained any type of head injury, contact ER of Texas or call 911 right away.

 At ER of Texas, we provide a comprehensive range of diagnostic testing services and treatments for patients suffering from head pain and concussions.
-At our multiple, state-of-the-art emergency facilities, conveniently located throughout Denton, and Collin Counties, we utilize cutting-edge technology and equipment to provide patients with better, faster care.
+At our multiple, state-of-the-art emergency facilities, conveniently located throughout Denton, Collin Counties, and DFW areas. we utilize cutting-edge technology and equipment to provide patients with better, faster care.

-Call us at a location near you for emergency head pain or concussion treatment in Highland Village, Little Elm, or the nearby areas.
+Call us at a location near you for emergency head pain or concussion treatment in Highland Village, Little Elm, Frisco, Hurst, Colleyville, Hillcrest, Uptown, and the nearby DFW areas.
 We are available 24/7, 365 days a year.

 Common Causes of Head Pain

 Head pain has many possible causes and can indicate a number of conditions, ranging from mild to moderate to severe.
 Anyone who experiences new, sudden, or worsening head pain should seek professional medical evaluation and treatment right away.

 Some of the many causes of head pain, including headaches, include: